alek08pule/A.Puleska-Portfolio/README.md

 ## Figma Designs

-I used the Figma to design a reference for layout and styling in my apps.
+I used Figma to design a reference for layout and styling in my apps.

 ## Credits

-- Project inspiration from my Wixsite.com/my-site  portfolio.
+- Project inspiration from my wixsite.com/my-site  portfolio.